-The desirability of a "safety haven" for unsophisticated investors is generally accepted (and reflected in deposit insurance schemes involving caps on the amount insured).
-But recent events have reinforced the perception of "too big/too important to fail" considerations extending perceived protection to a vastly expanded range of financial products and institutions.
-Paradoxically, investment banking activities are being increasingly linked with traditional banking9, worsening this problem.
+The desirability of a "safety haven" for unsophisticated investors is generally accepted, but recent events have reinforced the perception of "too big/too important to fail" considerations extending perceived protection to a vastly expanded range of financial products and institutions.
+Paradoxically, investment banking activities are being increasingly linked with traditional banking, worsening this problem.
 While holding company structures can notionally separate different types of activities, the potential for allowing failure of one part of the structure (such as the investment banking arm) while maintaining confidence in the rest (including commercial banking) seems limited.

-It has become increasingly common for commentators to make a distinction between the "utility" business of banking (providing basic savings, loan and transactions services) and other trading-related activities (the "casino" business of investment banking).
-The risks of the latter may be harder to identify and threaten the stability of the "utility business", although many commentators have noted that there is no evidence that it was principal trading, rather than excessive leverage, poor investments, and poor liquidity management - all well known potential problems in commercial banking - which created investment bank problems during the GFC.

-There is the possibility of prudential regulation being structured to provide incentives for some form of structural separation of these activities and some have argued for regulation to establish a class of "narrow banks" - limited to simple lending, deposit taking and payments services.
-While it may be argued that these reactions would inhibit financial sector efficiency, the evidence for the existence of significant economies of scale or scope in large financial institutions, sufficient to offset the distortions arising from implicit guarantees, is weak.
-But whether it is feasible to draw a distinct line between simple banking practices and speculative practices is doubtful - given that the business of banking ultimately hinges upon risk-taking.
+It is becoming increasingly common for commentators to make a distinction between the "utility" business of banking (providing basic savings, loan and transactions services) and other trading-related activities (the "casino" business of investment banking), the risks of which may be harder to identify and which can threaten the stability of the "utility business".
+There is the possibility of prudential regulation being structured to provide incentives for some form of structural separation of these activities.
+While it may be argued that this would inhibit financial sector efficiency, the evidence for the existence of significant economies of scale or scope in large financial institutions, sufficient to offset the distortions arising from implicit guarantees, is weak.